rohan-v-thorat/rohan-v-thorat/README.md

 - 👋 Hi, I’m Rohan Thorat
-- 👀 I’m interested in Python coding
+- 👀 I’m interested in exploring into Science
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently learning and working on Reinforcement Learning
 - 📫 How to reach me : rohanthorat2@gmail.com

 <!---